cortex-lab/neuropixels/README.md

 # neuropixels
-[Archived - no longer maintained!]
-See https://github.com/Julie-Fabre/awesome-neuropixels for up-to-date information and links.
+[Warning: most sections of the wiki are no longer actively maintained!]
+See https://github.com/Julie-Fabre/awesome-neuropixels for up-to-date links that contain relevant resources.

 [Archived wiki].